 NQF solicits comments on endorsed measures on an ongoing basis through the Quality Positioning System (QPS).
 In addition, NQF solicits comments for a continuous 16-week period during each evaluation cycle via an online tool located on the project webpage.
-For this evaluation cycle, the commenting period opened on December 5, 2018 and will close on April 16, 2019.
-As of January 25, 2019, no comments were submitted prior to the measure evaluation meetings.
+For this evaluation cycle, the commenting period opened on December 5, 2018 and closed on April 16, 2019.
+No comments were submitted prior to the measure evaluation meetings.